 Significance: About 40-50 % of consumers complete treatment.
 Consumer dropped out of treatment is the most common reason for non-completion.
-An agency merger in quarter (Oct-Dec 2015) resulted in a higher than usual number of transfers.

 Collateral Dependents Served

 NOTE: A collateral dependent has no substance use disorder but is seeking services because of problems arising from his or her relationship with an individual who has a substance use disorder and is engaged in treatment.